-For younger kids living at home, they somehow adjust quickly and see the separated parents as people living in their lives.
-But for older kids, especially those who’ve moved out, it can be a difficult time for them.
+Younger kids living at home, somehow adjust quickly and see the separated parents as people living in their lives.
+But for older kids, especially those who’ve moved out, it can be a difficult time.
 They fail to cope with the changes.
 If you are considering divorce and have kids, don’t assume it will be better for them once they’re out of the home.

 A divorce attorney will tell you that the input of such professionals would be beneficial when negotiating for alimony and division of marital property.
 It is during such discussions that someone can get the idea of going back to school to increase his/her earning capacity.
 If that’s the case, the cost of going back to school would be included in the settlement package and have the breadwinner pay for the education as part of alimony.

 Even if you are leaving a toxic spouse, there’s a loneliness that creeps in and makes you yearn for the comfort of having someone in your home.
 The pain of divorce is often a traumatic life experience that may force you to pursue new hobbies, volunteer somewhere, or even seek a therapist’s services to help you adjust and for emotional support.